ibexa/documentation-developer/docs/content_management/locations.md

 ### Users

-**Users** is the top level Location that contains the built-in system for managing User accounts.
+**Users** is the top level Location that contains the built-in system for managing user accounts.

 ![Users in admin panel](admin_panel_users.png "Users in admin panel")

-A User is simply a content item of the User account content type.
+A user is simply a content item of the user account content type.
-The Users are organized within user group content items below this Location.
+The users are organized within user group content items below this Location.

-In other words, the **Users** Location contains the actual Users and user groups, which can be viewed by selecting the **Users** tab in the Admin Panel.
+In other words, the **Users** Location contains the actual users and user groups, which can be viewed by selecting the **Users** tab in the Admin Panel.

 The default ID number of the **Users** Location is 5.